top of page

 CCF_000043 - Copy_edited.jpg

-From an early age she was chosen for plays and school shows, but the first to sense her talent was her father, Pasquale De Tata, Marshal of the Carabinieri, killed in service by a mad criminal.
+Since she was a little girl she was chosen for school plays and shows, but the first to sense her talent was her father, Pasquale De Tata, Marshal of the Carabinieri, killed on duty by a mad criminal.
+Father Pasquale was in love with opera and also with the voice of his daughter Rina, so he took her to study privately with illustrious Masters of Naples and then at the Conservatory.

-In 1945 she married Francesco Marchese, secretary general of the Province of Naples, who became her first supporter, not only supporting her in her career, but also acting as her real manager.
-From this happy marriage three children were born, Mario, Genni and Milena, for whom he gave up leaving Italy in the 1960s to pursue a career in the world.
+After obtaining her teaching diploma, she attended the San Pietro a Majella Conservatory in Naples, where she perfected her voice, becoming increasingly well-known in Frattamaggiore and throughout the Neapolitan hinterland, until she gradually became a sought-after light soprano.
+In 1945, she married Francesco Marchese, general secretary of the Province of Naples, who became her first supporter, not only supporting her in her career, but also acting as her real manager.
+From this happy marriage three children were born, Mario, Genni and Milena, for whom she gave up leaving Italy in the 60s to pursue a career in the world.

-Francesco Marchese, her husband, in the early 90s dedicated a book to her entitled "Goodbye Chicago", which tells all the events related to Rina's artistic career and, above all, the vicissitudes relating to a contract with the impresario Ermenegildo Ziccardi N.O.B.
-Founder President Infant Christ Association of Chicago America, he was very impressed by the quality and technique of Rina's voice, as well as by her stage presence, so much so that he stipulated a contract that would have seen her for long months in America in the early 50s.
+Francesco Marchese, her husband, dedicated a book to her in the early 90s entitled “Addio Chicago”, which tells the story of Rina's artistic career and, above all, the vicissitudes related to a contract with the impresario Ermenegildo Ziccardi, Founder President of the Infant Christ Association of Chicago America, who was very impressed by the quality and technique of Rina's voice, as well as her stage presence, so much so that he proposed a contract that would have seen her spend many months in America in the early 60s.
+All the documents were sent by plane which unfortunately crashed, ruining Chicago and all the opportunities it offered.

 16 years old Cinderella Rossini.jpg